Breakthrough/bcastell.com/content/contact.md

 ## Location & Contact Information

+For serious/professional inquiries, feel free to use the contact form below, and I will get back to you as soon as possible.

-If you should need to get in touch with me, the quickest way would be to leave a comment on [any posts](/posts).
-You can also contact me through any of my other official accounts/services listed on <a href="{{< relref "about.md" >}}">the About page</a> (under the "Across The Web" section).
+If you need to get in touch with me about a particular post/project, feel free to leave a comment on that particular [post](/posts)/[project](/projects) page.
+Lastly, you can also contact me through any of my other official accounts/services listed on <a href="{{< relref "about.md" >}}">the About page</a> (under the "Across The Web" section).

-Lastly, the below contact form can be used to contact me for serious inquiries.
-Right now it is a work-in-progress, but this message will be removed once it has been verified as working.
+This is especially preferred in regards to any bug reports or feature requests, which should be submitted as an issue on the relevant project's Github Issues page.

 ---------